 Though it took months of practice for me to identify and reconnect with my feelings, I was grateful to feel emotionally connected when I did.
 I now pay attention and welcomed my emotions good or bad because they provide valuable information to me.

 As I explored my feelings, I noticed how happiness seemed to be associated with certain places, circumstances and with certain people in my life.

 I assumed that if I could just get all the “right” people and circumstances (make money, have someone love me, etc.) I would magically find happiness.

 Happiness to me meant feeling special or proud.
 When I had high self-esteem I seemed to be happy and unhappy when I felt devalued.
 But to be happy all the time seemed impossible.

 The key to how to be happy escaped my grasp.
 Life circumstances changed and people came in and out of my life, there was no external constancy.
 Soon, I turned my attention inward for answers.

 In asking how to be happy, perhaps you are also assuming the Source of happiness is outside of yourself and you want to know the secrets to acquiring it, as if it was something to accomplish with our own doing, or a reward for doing the "right" things.

 As I observed my thoughts, feelings, beliefs and choices, I realized that they were like ripples on a lake, life’s drama being played out, forming patterns of disturbance on what was only a very thin layer of my consciousness.
-What lay beneath was the stillness of the unchartered depth of my subconscious mind.
+What lay beneath was the unchartered depth of my subconscious mind.